 I began my academic journey studying economics at the University of California, Irvine.
 I completed my degree after three years of taking classes in accounting, economics, finance, mathematics and social science.
 I decided to then pursue a career in medicine so for my last two years at UCI, I completed requisites for medical school, which included classes and laboratories in biology, chemistry and physics.
 I graduated in March 2012 and took the MCAT the following May, scoring in the 90th percentile.
-I currently am applying to medical schools and researching in cardiology at UC Irvine Medical Center and assisting in clinical trial research at a medical clinic.
+I am planning to attend medical school in Fall 2014, but until then, I want to provide a good service in tutoring, and learn along the way.

 What ultimately keeps me going throughout the week are the joys I experience when I have free time and keeping fit is also one of my passions.
 In my spare time, I enjoy playing soccer, lifting weights, swimming, biking and all sorts of other activities.
 I believe I can be a great role model for an aspiring student because I have managed to live a balanced lifestyle while still succeeding in my studies.